Akuli/python-tutorial/modules.md

 # Modules

-Let's say you want to generate a random number between 1 and
+Let's say we want to generate a random number between 1 and
 3. The random module is a really easy way to do this:

 ```py